 of the four years viz.
 Year I to IV within six years of admission to the first year of the programme.

-1. The course make one an expert in Elementary Education which is a specialisation in itself and one can expand his/her horizon based on one’s interest.
-2. One can acquire leading positions of importance in the elementary school systems under various capacities.
-3. A candidate can pursue Post-graduate and research studies in education and related disciplines like education, linguistics, psychology, languages, history, social work, sociology, mathematics and political science.
+A candidate can pursue Post-graduate and research studies in education and related disciplines like education, linguistics, psychology, languages, history, social work, sociology, mathematics and political science.